BOKO HARAM CRISIS

 A violent insurgency, a prolonged humanitarian crisis

-Boko Haram, a violent Islamist insurgency, has terrorized communities around West Africa's Lake Chad Basin for years — creating new hardships and compounding existing ones for millions of people in northeast Nigeria, Cameroon, Chad and Niger, many of them still displaced and struggling to survive.
+Boko Haram, a violent Islamist insurgency, and other associated groups have terrorized communities around West Africa's Lake Chad Basin for years — creating new hardships and compounding existing ones for millions of people in northeast Nigeria, Cameroon, Chad and Niger, many of whom are displaced and already struggling to survive.

 Children have been abducted, killed and used as suicide bombers.
 Villages have been attacked, and — if not burned to the ground — left stripped of all resources.
 Safe water, adequate health care and other basics are difficult to come by.
 Malnutrition rates among children have soared.